dahlia/tofu/README.markdown

        (arg1, arg2): { form; form2 }

  - Two literal types.
 General function literal (block), and string literal.
+   There's no exact numeric type, but only a string type.
    For example, `123` same as `"123"`.

  - When boolean values are called, they behave like trinary operator in the